ejm714/scipy_proceedings/papers/emily_dorne/main.md

 The overarching goal of the [Tick Tick Bloom: Harmful Algal Bloom Detection Challenge](#machine-learning-competition) was to identify the most useful data sources, features, and modeling methods for cyanobacteria estimation in small, inland water bodies.
 There was particular interest around the use of Sentinel-2 data, which has significantly higher resolution than Sentinel-3 and is more suited to smaller water bodies.
 However, Sentinel-2 does not contain sensors that can spectrophotometrically measure chlorophyll, which is how most Sentinel-3-based cyanobacteria estimates are derived.

-The competition showed that Sentinel-2 contains sufficient information for generating accurate cyanobacteria estimates.
+The competition showed that the visual bands in Sentinel-2 contain sufficient information for generating accurate cyanobacteria estimates with machine learning.
 Below is a summary of which datasets were used by winners.

 :::{table} Data sources used by Tick Tick Bloom competition winners
 :label: tbl:winner-data-sources